huggingface/blog/skops.md

 model_card.metadata.license = "mit"
 ```

-We will now evaluate the model and pass details on the evaluation process.
-To pass the details about the evaluation method, we can use `add`.
-We can pass the metrics using `add_metrics`.
-The metrics that we'll pass will be parsed to a table.
+We will now evaluate the model and add a description of the evaluation method with `add`.
+The metrics are added by `add_metrics`, which will be parsed into a table.

 ```python
 from sklearn.metrics import (ConfusionMatrixDisplay, confusion_matrix,